varya/steroids/_posts/project_configuration/2013-06-06-config-application-coffee.markdown

 *Default for all attributes:* `""`

 Navigation bar color settings are application-wide and cannot be changed during runtime.
 Colors are defined as 6-character RGB hex strings with a leading #.
-Color settings are **iOS-only.**
+Color settings are **iOS-only, limited support on Android.**

 {% highlight coffeescript %}
 # Set the tint, title text color and title text shadow color of the navigation bar
-steroids.config.navigationBar.tintColor = "#00aeef"
+steroids.config.navigationBar.tintColor = "#00aeef" # works on Android also
 steroids.config.navigationBar.titleColor = "#ffffff"
 steroids.config.navigationBar.titleShadowColor = "#000000"
 # Set the tint, title text color and title text shadow color of navigation bar buttons